-- 10. "joke candidate" shall be any candidate who chooses to use a name of their choice, and discloses that they are a joke candidate, with the knowledge that they cannot hold office: - 11. "campaign" shall be the period of time during which campaign activities are permitted; - 12. "campaign activity" shall be any act, planned or organized by or on behalf of any candidate that is calculated to convince members to vote in a given way; - 13. "volunteer" shall be any individual who assists in campaign activities; - 14. "campaign expense" shall be any and all expenditures incurred in engaging in campaign activities; - 15. "campaign materials" shall be any physical or electronic media produced or distributed as part of campaign activities; - 16. "banner" shall be any campaign material composed of paper, cloth, or similar material of a total area greater than four (4) square feet; - 17. "poster" shall be any campaign material composed of paper, cloth, or similar material, of a total area of under four (4) square feet that is designed to be posted on a wall or similar place; - 18. "forum" shall be any event organized by an entity other that the Students' Union, a candidate, or a volunteer acting on behalf of a candidate at which campaign activities are facilitated: - 19.
-"University" shall be the University of Alberta; and - 20. "working hours" shall be any and all hours occurring between 0900 and 1700;
+- h. "primary volunteer" shall be a person registered as part of a candidate's campaign who has been selected by that candidate to serve as primary volunteer for the purposes of this bylaw; - "candidate" shall be any member whose nomination is accepted under this bylaw; - j. "joke candidate" shall be any candidate who chooses not to use a name of their choice, and discloses that they are a joke candidate, with the knowledge that they cannot hold office; - k. "campaign" shall be the period of time during which campaign activities are permitted; - I. "campaign activity" shall be any act, planned or organized by or on behalf of any candidate that is calculated to convince members to vote in a given way; - m. "volunteer" shall be any individual who assists in campaign activities; - n. "campaign expense" shall be any and all expenditures incurred in engaging in campaign activities; - o. "campaign materials" shall be any physical or electronic media produced or distributed as part of campaign activities; - p. "banner" shall be any campaign material composed of paper, cloth, or similar material of a total area greater than four (4) square feet; - q. "poster" shall be any campaign material composed of paper, cloth, or similar material, of a total area of under four (4) square feet that is designed to be posted on a wall or similar place; - r. "forum" shall be any event organized by an entity other that the Students' Union, a candidate, or a volunteer acting on behalf of a candidate at which campaign activities are facilitated; - s.
+"University" shall be the University of Alberta; and - t. "working hours" shall be any and all hours occurring between 0900 and 1700;